|

 and everyone should apply sunscreen as part of the daily skin-care ritual.

-The idea
+The

-susceptible individuals to the sun was disproved in several case-control
+of susceptible individuals to the sun was disproved in several case-control

 studies.
 Unfortunately, however, melanoma is increasing for other reasons.